By Rachel Lankester, Mutton Club editor

 There is so much good TV to watch around.
 Especially if you have access to the various streaming services.
 I’ve pulled together some of the best series to watch, especially if you’re a woman in midlife and beyond.

 My husband says I watch too much TV, but there’s some seriously good escapism around!
-These are personal favorites, recommendations from our community, and some random series thrown in for good measure.
+These are personal favorites, recommendations from our community, and some random best TV series thrown in for good measure.

 I’ve also tried to highlight series with strong female characters and if they are in midlife and beyond so much the better!
-We’ll be updating this list with new favorites.
+We’ll be updating this list with new favorite TV shows for middle-aged women.

 Gentleman Jack – iPlayer and HBO

 I’m a huge fan of Suranne Jones, the brilliant star of this wonderful period drama set in Yorkshire in the early 19th century.
-Based on the diary of the real Anne Lister, written in code, about her many romantic liaisons with women, living a secret life in plain sight!
+Based on the diary of the real Anne Lister, written in code, so a true story, about her many romantic liaisons with women, living a secret life in plain sight!
+It’s a fascinating dramatization of true events in history.

 The Morning Show – Apple

 I gobbled this up.
 Reese Witherspoon and Jennifer Anniston in all their messy midlife glory.
-It feels so real and follows real world issues almost in real time.
+It feels so credible and followed real world issues almost in real time – there’s not so much good news in this TV newsroom!
+One of my favorite shows.
 Wonderful.
+Available on Apple TV.

 This Is Us – Prime

 I just love this series about an American family at different stages of their collective lives.
-I’ve watched all of it and feel so invested in the characters.
-I’m now watching the final season and I’m going to miss them all!
+I’ve watched all of it and feel so invested in the family members.
+I watched the final season last year and I’m going to miss them all!

 The Split – iPlayer